 Question Answer Marks Guidance 1(a) Identify from the extract, two monetary policy measures.
-2 Do not reward subsidies or expansionary monetary policy interest rates (1) exchange rates (1) expansionary menotary pency 1(b) Explain two causes of a fall in the birth rate.
-4 1 mark each for each of two causes identified: • rise in incomes / standard of living • Increase in education • more women working • improved family planning • women marrying later • improved social provision / more affordable healthcare • higher cost of raising children / cut in government child benefits • fall in infant mortality rates • government discourages births.
-1 mark each for each of two explanations: • richer people tend to have fewer children - tend to spend more on their education, do not rely on children to support them • increased education raises people's expectations of living standards for themselves and for their children • more educated women tend to marry later • more knowledge and availability of ways to limit families will reduce the number of unwanted births • more children surviving to adulthood so fewer births • working women tend to limit their families to avoid too many career breaks • provision of state pensions and healthcare reduces parents, need to have children to look after them • reduces incentives to have children.
+2 Do not reward subsidies or expansionary monetary policy interest rates (1) exchange rates (1) 1(b) Explain two causes of a fall in the birth rate.
+4 mark each for each of two causes identified: rise in incomes / standard of living Increase in education more women working improved family planning women marrying later improved social provision / more affordable healthcare higher cost of raising children / cut in government child benefits fall in infant mortality rates government discourages births.
+1 mark each for each of two explanations: richer people tend to have fewer children - tend to spend more on their education, do not rely on children to support them increased education raises people's expectations of living standards for themselves and for their children more knowledge and availability of ways to limit families will reduce the number of unwanted births more children surviving to adulthood so fewer births working women tend to limit their families to avoid too many career breaks provision of state pensions and healthcare reduces parents, need to have children to look after them reduces incentives to have children.

 Question Answer Marks Guidance 1(c)(i) Calculate, using information from the extract: the value in US\$ of China's contribution to global GDP growth in 2015 2 \$546 billion (2) Correct method, i.e. 20% of US\$2.730 billion or \$546/546 billion (1) 1(c)(ii) Calculate, using information from the extract: the number of children born in Nauru in 2015.
 2 250 (2) Correct method, i.e. 25 × 10 (1) 2500 (1) 1(d) Analyse, using a production possibility curve diagram, how the discovery of new oil reserves would affect an economy.
-Up to 4 marks for the diagram: 5 Accept any reasonable label of axis.
+Up to 4 marks for the diagram: • 1 mark for axes correctly labelled • 1 mark for original curve/straight downward sloping line drawn to the axes. • 1 mark for new production possibility curve • 1 mark for indicating curve will shift to the right - either by arrows or labels. • 1 mark for indicating curve will shift to the right - either by arrows or labels. • 1 mark for indicating curve will shift to the right - either by arrows or labels. • 0 ther products • e.g. other products • e.g. oil/petrol • J mark for explanation: A discovery of new oil reserves will increase productive potential / capacity / be able to produce more / results in economic growth (1) 5 Accept any reasonable label of axis.
 If labelled with oil / petrol accept parallel PPCs.
 Do not reward output / production increases